-This article about camping near Nashville, TN is brought to you by our friends at Roanline, whose broad selection of gear from Fayettechill is guaranteed to bring warmth and style to your next Nashville camping adventure.
+This article about Nashville camping is brought to you by our friends at Roanline, whose broad selection of gear from Fayettechill is guaranteed to bring warmth and style to your next Nashville camping adventure.

 Among the star-studded cities in America known for playing home to celebrities and musicians, Nashville boasts a unique blend of its country roots with the modern pop vibe.
 With a world-famous music scene and celebrity-artists that are regulars at local coffee shops, “Music City USA” promises an abundance of big stage fun mixed with a variety of local experiences such as food, coffee, and more karaoke bars than you can count.
 Behind the bright lights of Nashville, though, is a camping scene that includes some of the most unique outdoor experiences in the country.